 - You must be at the check-in desk by 7:30 AM on your scheduled test date.

-- A Friday or Sunday session is offered each month at major test sites to accommodate learners that cannot write on Saturday.
+- A Friday or Sunday session is offered each month at major test sites to accommodate learners who cannot write on Saturday.

 - You are not allowed to write the AQL test on one day and the MAT test on another.